evancofer/DeepArk_manuscript/README.md

 ## <a name="train_models"></a>Training new models

+Training a new model simply requires the use of the `train.sh` script in the `train` directory.
+The only argument that this script requires is the species you would like to train a new model for.
+The `train.sh` script should be run only within the `train` directory, or it will not function properly.
 For example, to train a new model for mouse, you would run the following commands:

 ```